Computer Use Policy

 - Children age 12 and over may use the young adult Internet computers, but may not use both children’s and young adult computers on the same day.

-Laptops for Parents/Guardians: Two Parent Laptops are available on a first-come, first-served basis.
+Laptops for Parents/Guardians: Three Parent Laptops are available on a first-come, first-served basis.

-Laptops and Tablets for Adult Library Card Holders: The Library provides laptops on a first-come first-served basis which may be checked out at the information desk for in-library use.
-The library also provides tablet computers that may be checked out for a one-week time period.
-Cardholders must read/sign and follow the rules outlined in the Grand County Public Library Laptop Loan Agreement or the Grand County Public Library iPad and Kindle Fire Loan Agreement in order to checkout a laptop or tablet.
+Laptops and Tablets for Adult Library Card Holders: The Library provides laptops and mobile devices on a first-come first-served basis which may be checked out at the information desk.
+Cardholders must read/sign and follow the rules outlined in any applicable Grand County Public Library technology loan agreement(s) in order to checkout such items.

-A library card is considered “in good standing” if there are no items more than 28 days overdue, the total fine is less than $10.00, and there is updated contact information.
+A library card is considered “in good standing” if there are no items more than 28 days overdue, the total fees are less than $10.00, and there is updated contact information.

 257 E. Center St.